Entangling Quantum Memories via Heralded Photonic Bell Measurement: Improvements using Entanglement Distillation

 \section{Improvements using Entanglement Distillation}

 Hardware non-idealities limit the utility of entanglement generation using photonic BSMs as discussed in Sec.~\ref{sec:tradeoffs}.
 Entanglement distillation is one way to improve the utility, at the expense of additional quantum state processing at the end user ($A$ amd $B$) sites.
-As an example, we consider the distillation protocol introduced in~\cite{Deutsch1996-sb} and demonstrate its ability to improve state quality.
-Fig.~\ref{fig:distill_ckt}, highlights the the distillation process --- Alice (Bob) generate a pair of entangled states and perform $ \pi/2 (-\pi/2)$ rotations along the qubit $ x $-axis (represented by $ {\hat{R}_x}(\pm\pi/2) $) on both of their qubits.
+As an example, we consider the distillation protocol introduced in~\cite{Deutsch1996-sb} and demonstrate its ability to improve state quality. { We omit any decoherence, dephasing, dissipation or erasure (between subsequent gate operations and for the duration of classical communication) in our quantum memories, since these effects are qubit-implementation specific and beyond the scope of our study. }Fig.~\ref{fig:distill_ckt}, highlights the the distillation process --- Alice (Bob) generate a pair of entangled states and perform $ \pi/2 (-\pi/2)$ rotations along the qubit $ x $-axis (represented by $ {\hat{R}_x}(\pm\pi/2) $) on both of their qubits.
 This is followed by bilateral $ \mathrm{CNOT} $ gates and Pauli-$ {Z} $ basis measurements on the target qubits.
 The distillation process is successful if both measurement outcomes concur.

 Fig.~\ref{fig:distill_plots} summarizes the improvements in the heralded state quality under multiple rounds of distillation.
 We consider swaps with $ P_d=10^{-2} $ excess photons per mode and no photon distinguishability i.e.\ $\mathcal{V}=1$.